reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 - Accessible (this implies a standard file format)
 - Platform independent (not specific to Linux/Windows/MacOS)
-- Structured (in the sense that we can use headers, code etc and make them distinguishable)
+- Structured (in the sense that we can make different sections such as code, plain text, headers etc distinguishable)
 - Internet ready
 - Easy to read and edit